 After reading countless reviews and looking at dozens of different subwoofers, I have narrowed it down to these four choices:

-Klipsch SW-112 Reference Series – This is a 12″ subwoofer and therefore can handle the large room I am planning.
-From a power standpoint, it’s a respectable 300 watts.
+Klipsch Reference R-112SW – This is a 12″ subwoofer and therefore can handle the large room I am planning.
+From a power standpoint, it’s a respectable 300 watts (capable of 600 watts dynamic).
 The Klipsch’s efficient design produces more output while using less energy.
-It’s got a clean look to it, and flat black will blend in with any decor.
-Of course, I am not really looking to blend…it would work well for my living room.
+It’s got that really cool copper look that only Klipsch can give you.
+But, you can put the cover on and go flat black which will blend in with any decor.
+Of course, I am not really looking to blend.
 This sub is also wireless compatible by adding the Klipsch WA-2 Kit.
-It’s a workable solution with a decent price
+It’s a workable solution with a decent price.

 Polk Audio PSW505 – Another 12″ and 300 watt sub is this Polk Audio offering.
 However, this one can only handle 460 watts dynamically compared with 600 watts for the Klipsch.
 It does feature a volume control switch and allows for smooth blending of sound with the other speakers in any home theater.
 The PSW505 has slot load venting which reduces noise and distortion.
 It also features a power down mode when not being used to conserve energy.
 It has a nice real wood finish and is built well.
 I currently have the PSW10 in my living room and it does a great job.
 This one is an upgrade over that and definitely one to consider as my lowest priced option

 ELAC S12EQ Debut Series 1000 – Okay, now we are talking some muscle.
 This baby is also 12″ but with 1,000 watts of power.
 It’s pretty big too at 17 x 17 x 17 and 49 pounds.